2024 Tallahassee

 PLEASE NO ANIMALS

-The crowds are just too big.
-You owe it to your fellow runners to make the course safe for everyone.
-Runners approaching the finish line with a dog (other than a service dog) will not be allowed to finish the race.
-We also encourage runners to leave their head phones at home.
-You will enjoy the experience more!
+They are our best friends and that is why you should leave your dog at home on race day.
+The crowds are just too big and the risk of harm is too great.
+We owe it to your fellow runners to make the crowd safe for everyone.
+Runners approaching the finish line with a dog (other than a service dog) will be disqualified.
+We also encourage runners to leave their headphones and ear buds at home.
+You will enjoy the race experience more!
 We won’t stop you from wearing headsets, but you are a danger to your fellow runners when you wear them while running in big crowds.